ThisisRDSharma/Siddu-/README.md

 Fairness Validation: Ensure no demographic group is disproportionately impacted by analyzing pass rates and their confidence intervals.
 The goal is to verify that the system operates equitably across all groups.

+Dynamic Authentication(Ios only)
+A small performance discrepancy has been observed in the 18-30 age group for dynamic authentication on both iOS and Android devices.
+This discrepancy was not present in previous monitoring periods.
+The difference appears to be due to an increased number of users in this age group attempting authentication in bright sunlight conditions, which tends to lower the success rate.
+This environmental factor seems to be influencing performance for this specific demographic.

+Dynamic Authentication (Web Only)
+For the 60+ age group on web authentication, the pass rate confidence intervals do not overlap with any of the other age groups, indicating a notable difference in performance.
+Since normalization by device manufacturer is not possible for web authentication, variations in device quality—if correlated with demographics—could affect performance.
+The slightly reduced performance for this age group may be linked to the diversity of device types and quality used within this group.
+This effect was not observed in previous reports, but it is important to note that this is the first report where performance by age has been further differentiated by platform.

+Dynamic Authentication (Android Only):
+Although the pass rate differences between ethnicities for Android devices are not large, the confidence intervals show relatively small or no overlap at all.
+This could be due to significant differences in the distribution of phone models used across different regions, even though the sampling was restricted to the most prevalent Android manufacturers.
+These regional variations in device models may be contributing to the observed performance differences.